ahnan4arch/op-docs/Open Peer - Protocol Specification.md

 ### Security Considerations

 The lockbox service will validate that the proof bundle is correct and if the challenge ID is suitably proven for the grant ID previously specified.
+The lockbox must ensure the grant challenge bundle URL is the same URL specified in the original challenge bundle.
 Once correctly proven, the lockbox will allow the grant ID access to those namespaces for the lockbox account specified.

 ### Example